AnalyticsAutomated/CommandRunner/README.rst

 Additionally We can also provide an array of unix exits statuses we consider to be successful exists, default is [0].
 Any command will be run so this is potentially very dangerous.
 The exit status of the command is returned.

+Once complete if ou_globs have been provided and the files were output then the contents of those files can be found in the dict r.output_data. which has the same form as the input_data dict:

+{ "output.file" : "THIS IS MY PROCESSED DATA"}

 r.tidy() cleans up deleting any input and output files and the temporary working directory.
 Any data in the output file is read in to r.output_data